 It is therefore instructive to look at Utzon's original design presentation from March 1958, known as the Red Book, and the comments about the acoustics therein.
-Each design consultant (one each for structures, acoustics, mechanical services, electrical engineering, theatre techniques) prepared their own section.
-The acoustics section was by Vilhelm Lassen Jordan.
+Each design consultant (one each for structures, acoustics, mechanical services, electrical engineering, theatre techniques) prepared their own section of the book.
+The acoustics section was prepared by Vilhelm Lassen Jordan.

-Of particular interest is the section "Some Examples of Existing Large Halls and their Acoustic Data", which compares several characteristics (Volume, Number of seats, Volume per seat, Reverberation time empty, Reverberation time with audience) for seven existing concert halls plus the proposed Sydney one.
+Of particular interest is the section entitled "Some Examples of Existing Large Halls and their Acoustic Data", which compares several characteristics (Volume, Number of seats, Volume per seat, Reverberation time empty, Reverberation time with audience) for seven existing concert halls, plus the proposed Sydney concert hall.
 As Jordan noted: "Satisfactory acoustics are based on a number of factors: reverberation time, sound distribution, sound diffusion and the overall dimensions."
-Reverberation time was a key factor in the acoustics problems created by trying to fit the required number of seats into the hall as originally designed by Utzon.
+Of these, reverberation time was a key factor in the acoustics problems created by trying to fit the required number of seats into the hall as originally designed by Utzon.

 I have analyzed the Red Book acoustic data using a phylogenetic network as a tool for exploratory data analysis.
 The analysis follows the same procedure as that for A network analysis of London's theatres.
 So, concert halls that are closely connected in the network are similar to each other based on their acoustic characteristics, and those that are further apart are progressively more different from each other.